flipperdevices/flipperzero-firmware/ReadMe.md

 - Added: [USB Midi (By DrZlo13)](https://github.com/DrZlo13/flipper-zero-usb-midi)
 - Cleanup for: Settings: Rename from App [(Thanks to E_Surge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/409)
 - Added: [Air Mouse (By ginkage)](https://github.com/ginkage/FlippAirMouse/)
-- Some OFWW ARchive App changes reverted due to issues

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>